FennaHD/cs465/aes/README.md

 Then run by either `python ./aes.py` or `python3 ./aes.py`.

 I only looked at the resources listed in the project specification and did not use any additional material.

+I pass all the test cases in Appendix C.